 This is very powerful and gives us an immense amount of leverage.
 Together we can change things.
 Together we can enlighten, educate and edify.
 In a sense, we have all become leaders of our own sub-tribes by being able to find good information and passing it on.

-Before the internet, the best that existed in finding good information about birds and their care were books, magazines and bird clubs.
+Before the internet, the best that existed in finding good information about birds and their care were books, magazines, and bird clubs.
 In other words, “someone else” was deciding if any piece of information was worthy of being passed on.
 This limited the sources to a specific group of people.
-Publishers released books that someone wrote based on their reputation of selling books before.
+Publishers released books that someone wrote based on their reputation for selling books before.
 This was how some really awful information became cemented in the minds of so many people and became urban legends.
 Aghhh!
 I’ve read so much egregious stuff about birds that it makes my head spin.
 Like this little gem:

 “I am getting married in September and I’d like to have birdseed thrown instead of rice.
 Hard, dry rice is harmful to birds.
 According to ecologists, it absorbs the moisture in their stomachs and kills them.”